Aldosterone-to-Renin Ratio

 Frequently Asked Questions

-The Aldosterone/PRA Ratio test measures the ratio of two hormones: aldosterone and plasma renin activity.
+The Aldosterone/PRA Ratio measures the ratio of two components in blood: aldosterone and renin activity.

-The Aldosterone/PRA ratio test is done for the following reasons:
+The Aldosterone/PRA ratio is done for the following reasons:

 The aldosterone/PRA (plasma renin activity) ratio test may be recommended for individuals who are suspected to have an aldosterone-producing tumor or other conditions affecting the RAAS.Some of the symptoms that may indicate a problem with the RAAS and warrant an aldosterone/PRA ratio test include: